List of Teenage Mutant Ninja Turtles characters: Fugitoid

-The Fugitoid appears in the 2012 TV Series, voiced by David Tennant.
-He first appears at the conclusion of season 3 aboard his vessel, the Ulixes, just in time to save the Turtles, April O'Neil, and Casey Jones from a black hole created by the Triceratons.
-After they escape, he introduces himself and promises them that they are about to embark upon a great adventure.
-He revealed that he was a normal scientist until his body was destroyed by the Triceratons for turning down their offer to make weapons for them.
+The Fugitoid appears in the 2012 animated series, voiced by David Tennant.
+He first appears at the end of the third season aboard his vessel, the Ulixes, just in time to save the Turtles, April O'Neil, and Casey Jones from a black hole created by the Triceratons that destroys Earth.
+He turns back time six months, prior to Earth's destruction, and reveals that he was a scientist whose body was destroyed by the Triceratons after he rejected their offer to make weapons for them.
 His brain survived and was placed in the body of his robotic assistant, and he set out to stop the Triceratons from causing any more harm.
-He also formed an alliance with the Utrom some time prior to becoming a cyborg, and later approached them with the Turtles in an effort to learn the whereabouts of the black hole generator fragments.
-The reason for Fugitoid's involvement was later revealed in "Earth's Last Stand": he had created the black hole generator and then sold it to the krang, only learning later the ghastly use to which it would be put.
-Despite the distrust this prompts in the Turtles, April, and Casey, Fugitoid manages to recover the generator and execute his plan: combining his power source and that of his ship to destroy the generator while wiping out the Triceraton fleet in the process.
-A past version of the Fugitoid then arrives and takes the now duplicate versions of April, Casey, and the Turtles on an adventure; meanwhile, in the wreckage of the Triceraton fleet, present-day Honeycutt's head is shown to be intact and apparently partially functional.
+It is later revealed that he created the black hole generator and sold it to the Krang without knowing their intentions.
+Despite the distrust this prompts in the Turtles, April, and Casey, Fugitoid manages to recover the generator and execute his plan: combining his power source and that of his ship to destroy the generator while wiping out the Triceraton fleet.
+A past version of the Fugitoid takes the temporal duplicates of April, Casey, and the Turtles on an adventure; meanwhile, in the wreckage of the Triceraton fleet, present-day Honeycutt's head is shown to be intact and partially functional.

-Despite being something of a major character, the Fugitoid makes no video game appearances.
+Fugitoid appears as a playable character in the Wii version of the 2009 fighting game Teenage Mutant Ninja Turtles: Smash-Up, voiced by Oliver Wyman.
+He also appears as an NPC in the videogames Teenage Mutant Ninja Turtles 2: Battle Nexus (2004) and Teenage Mutant Ninja Turtles 3: Mutant Nightmare (2005), as well as a cameo in the Dimension Shellshock DLC of the 2022 game Teenage Mutant Ninja Turtles: Shredder's Revenge.

 Supporting characters and allies

 Tang Shen

-Tang Shen appears in the Mirage comics.
+Tang Shen appears in the Mirage comics as the lover of Splinter's owner Hamato Yoshi.

 Then Shen appears in the IDW comics as Hamato Yoshi's wife.

-In this 2D animated 2003 version, Tang Shen debuted in flashbacks in the Season 4 episode "Tale of Master Yoshi", which was told by Leonardo to Splinter and the other Turtles.
+In the 2003 animated series, Tang Shen debuted in flashbacks in the Season 4 episode "Tale of Master Yoshi", which was told by Leonardo to Splinter and the other Turtles.
 In this version, Tang Shen had been an orphan raised by the Ancient One, in Tokyo, Japan, who eventually took in the orphaned Hamato Yoshi and his friend Yukio Mashimi as his own sons.
 As the years passed, she fell in love with Hamato Yoshi, and took in a hungry, innocent rat as a pet.
 As her bond with Yoshi strengthened, an even greater rift occurred in Yoshi's longtime friendship with Mashimi.
 Blinded by jealously and hatred, Yukio had ruthlessly murdered Tang Shen in cold blood.
-Her premature demise is what prompted Hamato Yoshi to challenge his former best friend and adopted brother to a duel.
+Her premature demise is what prompted Yoshi to challenge his former best friend and adopted brother to a duel.
 It was Tang Shen's everlasting kindness, beauty and love that made him name the pet rat "Splinter".
-Her grave is located on a hill of flowers, where Hamato Yoshi was eventually laid to rest as well.
+Her grave is located on a hill of flowers, where Yoshi was eventually laid to rest as well.